Working in a Sitting Position - Basic Requirements

 A workstation should allow the worker to sit in a balanced body position.

-- Use a workstation that ensures that the alignment of the spine is the same whether the worker sits or stands.
+- Use a workstation that allows for the alignment of the spine whether the worker sits or stands.

 - Use a workstation that allows the worker to move the spine freely.